JOB SEEKERS HELP

 Too long and rambling.

 Not current or too generic.
-Take time to adapt your résumé or the
+Take time to adapt your résumé or the synopsis

-synopsis of your achievements to the specific job you are applying to.
+of your achievements to the specific job you are applying to.

 Incorrect spelling.

-photocopy of your résumé.
+or a photocopy of your résumé.

 No nominated references.

-Unexplained gaps.
-Write positively about what you used the time for if
+Unexplained gaps in employment.
+Write positively about what you used

-your employment history has been broken.
+the time for if your employment history has been broken.

 Interview Tips